kevinyma/p_v2/_projects/box.md

 vid.muted = true;
 </script>

 <aside>BOX! was a collaborative effort by a 6 person team.
-It's final iteration was released on <a href="http://www.kongregate.com/games/Casiogre/box">Kongregate</a> and picked up by <a href="http://jayisgames.com/review/box.php">Jay is games</a>.
+It's final iteration was released on <a href="http://www.kongregate.com/games/Casiogre/box">Kongregate</a> and reviewed by games aggregator <a href="http://jayisgames.com/review/box.php">Jay is games</a>.

 Read about the process <a href="/makes/box-process/">here</a>.

 Yes, there is a mute button.
 Lower right.
 </aside>